New Blog

 Ask yourself what would be the repercussions if a Fox Host mocked the Qur’an and the god of Islam in like manner?
 The liberal left would be clamoring for the Fox Host to be pilloried for all to see at Rockefeller Plaza, his home razed to the ground, his fields salted and the hoary heads of his esteemed elders spitted upon pikes.

-In that conversation Friday, I mentioned Star Parker, Herman Cain, Allen West and
+In Friday's conversation, I mentioned Star Parker, Herman Cain, Allen West and

 politicians beyond Jesse Jackson and Al Sharpton.
 You almost never see conservative